U.S. Supreme Court paves way for release of Trump's tax returns

 Vance had previously said in a letter to Trump’s lawyers that his office would be free to immediately enforce the subpoena if the justices rejected Trump’s request.

-Vance’s investigation, which began more than two years ago, had focused on hush money payments that the then-president’s former lawyer and fixer Michael Cohen made before the 2016 election to two women - adult-film actress Stormy Daniels and former Playboy model Karen McDougal - who said they had sexual encounters with Trump.
+Vance’s investigation initially focused on hush money payments that the then-president’s former lawyer and fixer Michael Cohen made before the 2016 election to two women - adult-film actress Stormy Daniels and former Playboy model Karen McDougal - who said they had sexual encounters with Trump.

+In recent court filings, Vance has suggested that the probe is now broader and could focus on potential bank, tax and insurance fraud, as well as falsification of business records.

 “The Supreme Court has now proclaimed that no one is above the law.
-Trump will, for the first time, have to take responsibility for his own dirty deeds,” Cohen said in a statement issued after the Supreme Court announced its action.
+Trump will, for the first time, have to take responsibility for his own dirty deeds,” Cohen said in a statement issued after the Supreme Court acted.

-The court on Monday separately turned away Daniels’ bid to revive her own defamation lawsuit against Trump.
+The court on Monday separately turned away Daniels’ bid to revive her defamation lawsuit against Trump.

-In recent court filings, Vance has suggested that the probe is now broader and could focus on potential bank, tax and insurance fraud, as well as falsification of business records.

-In separate litigation, the Democratic-led U.S. House of Representatives was seeking to enforce subpoenas on similar records.
-The Supreme Court in July sent that matter back to lower courts for further review.
+In separate litigation, the Democratic-led U.S. House of Representatives is seeking similar records from Mazars and Deutsche Bank.

 Reporting by Lawrence Hurley; Additional reporting by Karen Freifeld and Jason Szep; Editing by Will Dunham